rcpacini/labview_json/README.md

 ## YAJL (Yet Another JSON Library?!?):
 Yes, I understand there are a plethora of JSON libraries for LabVIEW.
 Why this one, you ask?
+Because LabVIEW's built in JSON libraries lack common operations many other languages natively support (i.e. get, set, pop, list element navigation).
-Because many libraries available are overly complicated with unnecessary class abstraction and external dependencies.
-The focus for this library is KISS (Keep It Stupid Simple).
+Because many libraries available are overly complicated with unnecessary class abstraction and external dependencies. :(
-No fuss, no mess, just easy to read code.
+Because many libraries try to use magic data types to identify primitives (i.e. Null) that only flummox basic usage.
+Because other libraries add maleware that require you to install crap all over the place.

+This a simple JSON library for anyone that wants to use it.
+Period.

 ![LabVIEW JSON Library](docs/imgs/labview_json_lvlib.png)